Thursday, July 3, 2025

 Mix with a spoon and set aside for 10 minutes to proof.

-Add the flour, ginger, melted butter, and salt to the bowl of an electric stand mixer.
+Add the ginger, flour, melted butter, and salt to the bowl of an electric stand mixer.

 Pour in the milk mixture, attach a dough hook and mix until dough comes together.